teco-kit/jActivity/README.md

 Usage
 -------
-First you have to setup your data gathering module.
-An easy example is given in `gatherMotionData.js`.
+First, you have to setup your data gathering module.
+An easy example is given in `gatherSensorData.js`.
-Here is an example how the data is gathered and uploaded to a php script on a server (example code can be found in `saveDeviceMotionData.php` and `saveDeviceOrientationData.php`)
+Here is an example on how the data is gathered and uploaded to a php script on a server (example code can be found in `saveDeviceMotionData.php` and `saveDeviceOrientationData.php`)

 ```javascript
 	$.ajax({